top of page

 Supplementation Tips

 In order to minimize the risk of supplementation affecting normal levels of cortisol, it is recommended to take magnesium glycinate only once daily.
 It should be taken at around 400 milligrams (mg).
 The ideal timing would be directly after a workout of in the evening before bed.
 Both times where we would want/expect cortisol to fall naturally.
+Read our full article on the various magnesium supplements here.

 L-Theanine